m1ckey/youtube-playlist-backup/README.md

 This Python script uses [youtube-dl](https://github.com/ytdl-org/youtube-dl) to track all changes of a YouTube playlist in git.
 The main purpose is that you know which videos are affected if they become _unavailable_.

 Optionally, it can download the audio media.
-These files are for obvious reasons not tracked in git.

 ## Installation